aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/worksheets/worksheet-views/show-and-hide-rows-columns-and-scroll-bars/_index.md

 {{% alert color="primary" %}}

-While making a hidden column visible, if you need to restore it to previously assigned width or to its original width, please unhide the column with a negative width.
-For example: `worksheet->GetCells()->UnhideColumn(5, -1)`.
+While making a hidden column visible, if you need to restore it to its previously assigned width or to its original width, you should unhide the column with a negative width.
+For example: `worksheet.GetCells().UnhideColumn(5, -1)`.

 {{% /alert %}}

 ### **Hide Rows and Columns**

 Developers can hide a row or column by calling the [**HideRow**](https://reference.aspose.com/cells/cpp/aspose.cells/cells/hiderow/) and [**HideColumn**](https://reference.aspose.com/cells/cpp/aspose.cells/cells/hidecolumn/) methods of the [**Cells**](https://reference.aspose.com/cells/cpp/aspose.cells/cells/) collection respectively.
-Both methods take the row and column index as a parameter to hide the specific row or column.
+Both methods take the row or column index as a parameter to hide the specific row or column.

 ```cpp
 #include <iostream>